Legislature(2021 - 2022)GRUENBERG 120

 how to manage visitation during the public health emergency.

-MR. LEE said during the pandemic, the federal government allowed
+MR. LEE answered that during the pandemic, the federal

-states to relax their rules; therefore, the facilities were
+government allowed states to relax their rules; therefore, the

 3:54:47 PM